-Bottled water is also incredibly expensive if you actually think about what you’re buying.
+Bottled water is also costly if you actually think about what you’re buying.

 Water is often given away in public water fountains and at restaurants.
 So the idea of buying water for a few dollars each can seem a bit excessive.

 To continue drinking purified water but cut back on your plastic usage, you could try purchasing a reusable bottle.
-This is a great bottle because you are able to drink from any water source and it purifies and makes the water taste delicious.
+This is a great bottle because you can drink from any water source, and it purifies and makes the water taste delicious.